eclipse-iofog/iofog.org/content/docs/2/platform-deployment/kubernetes-helm.md

 In this tutorial, we will install the ioFog Kubernetes Control Plane using Helm.

 The Helm Chart installs a set of Custom Resources and an Operator onto the cluster.
 It then creates a Custom Resource Definition which describes an ioFog Control Plane to be deployed on the cluster.
-The Operator consumes this CRD and creates deployments for the Controller, Port Manager, and Kubelet, as well as associated services.
+The Operator consumes this CRD and creates deployments for the Controller, Port Manager, and Router, as well as associated services.

 ## Prerequisites